 NIH IMSD

-The Initiative for Maximizing Student Diversity in Biomedical Sciences aims to enhance recruitment and retention of underrepresented minority (URM) students who have the skills to transition successfully into biomedical research careers.
+The Initiative For Maximizing Student Development in Biomedical Sciences aims to enhance the recruitment and retention of students from populations underrepresented in the field with the skills to transition successfully into biomedical research careers.

 IMSD at TAMU is a T32 training program funded by the National Institute of General Medical Sciences of the National Institutes of Health that supports 12 new trainees per year.
-This program will serve as a hub for unifying training-oriented diversity initiatives in biomedical fields and establish a community of URM scholars at Texas A&M.
+This program will serve as a hub for unifying training-oriented initiatives in biomedical fields and establish a community of scholars from populations underrepresented in biomedical sciences fields at Texas A&M. This research training program aims to strengthen research training environments and promote broader participation in the biomedical research workforce by expanding the pool of well-trained scientists earning a Ph.D.

-IMSD funding supports selected URM doctoral student trainees in one of the six major biomedical graduate training programs at Texas A&M University:
+IMSD funding supports selected student trainees in one of the six major biomedical graduate training programs at Texas A&M University:

 - Medical Sciences